-Based on a public offering price of \$0.02 per share, we expect to receive net proceeds from the sale of the securities that we are offering to be approximately \$4.4 million, after deduction of placement agent fees, and commissions and estimated expenses payable by us.
+Based on a public offering price of \$0. per Series C unit, we expect to receive net proceeds from the sale of the securities that we are offering to be approximately \$ million, after deduction of placement agent fees, and commissions and estimated expenses payable by us.